 What would be the best way to migrate data to Dash Enterprise?

 Dash Enterprise doesn't require any data to be migrated.
-You can connect directly to any data source from Python, R, or Julia within your Dash app that is deployed on Dash Enterprise.
+You can connect directly to any data source from Python within your Dash app that is deployed on Dash Enterprise.

 For example, to connect to your Snowflake data warehouse to your Dash app on Dash Enterprise, you simply use the Snowflake Python Connector within your Dash app, then deploy this Dash app to Dash Enterprise.